Health Informatics Specialist – A Day in the Life

 As a career at the intersection of healthcare and IT, it’s rare for an undergraduate program to provide all the skills and knowledge necessary to perform the role of a health informatics specialist.
 So while it may be possible to enter this profession with a bachelor’s degree, an increasing number of employers are hiring health informatics specialists who have graduate-level education.

-A master’s of healthcare administration (MHA) can offer graduates an expert-level understanding of healthcare processes, and a further specialization in healthcare informatics can supply the necessary background knowledge in IT and data management.
+A master’s in healthcare administration (MHA) can offer graduates an expert-level understanding of healthcare processes, and a further specialization in healthcare informatics can provide the necessary background in IT and data management.

 That said, there’s no singular path to becoming a health informatics specialist: one may have an undergraduate degree in IT and an MHA, while another may have an undergraduate degree in healthcare administration and certificate-level training in data management.
 Others, still, may transition from direct-care professions by pursuing a master’s degree in health informatics.

 In addition to domain-specific knowledge, health informatics specialists will need strong skill sets in project management, data management, strategic planning, and communication.
-Especially as they move up the organizational ladder into administrative and management positions, forms of continuing education and professional certification may be useful for distinguishing themselves as experts in their field.
+Especially as they move up the organizational ladder into administrative and managerial positions, continuing education and professional certification may be useful for distinguishing themselves as experts in their field.

 Professional certification for health informatics specialists is primarily offered through two entities: the Healthcare Information and Management Systems Society (HIMSS) and the American Health Information Management Association (AHIMA).